Fulfilling service requests with your IT service desk

 The information needed to capture and resolve service requests varies.
 But, you can standardize the process for fulfilling these requests.

-The IT Service Desk template associates certain requests with a service request fulfillment workflow.
-We set up the workflow to complement the following service request fulfillment process.
+The IT Service Desk template associates certain requests with a service request fulfilment workflow.
+We set up the workflow to complement the following service request fulfilment process.
 Use it as a jumping off point for your service desk.

 - A customer requests help from your service catalog or via email.

 - The service desk assesses the request alongside pre-defined approval and qualification processes.
 If needed, they send the request for financial or business approval.